genderkit/genderkit/faq.md

 ### I've found a mistake in the site - can you fix it?

 Spotted something that isn't correct?
-Please [tweet us](https://twitter.com/genderkit) or message us [on Facebook](https://www.facebook.com/genderkit) to let us know.
+Please [contact us](https://form.typeform.com/to/aCZZqtWL) to let us know.

 ### Why haven't you got an article about (x)?